 Mr. Nugent's passions are teaching, mentoring, and fostering faithful Christian witness in the local church.
-At Emmanuel he concentrated in biblical studies, at Duke he specialized in theological ethics and ecclesiology (the study of the Church), and he is currently pursuing a doctoral program in Theology.
+At Emmanuel he concentrated in biblical studies, at Duke he specialized in theological ethics and ecclesiology (the study of the Church), and he is currently working on a Ph.D. in moral theology at Calvin Theological Seminary.
 Mr. Nugent has published in both scholarly and popular journals in the areas of Bible, theology, Christian ethics and church planting.
 His hobbies include group sports, hiking, caving, reading, and writing.

 Mr. Nugent has served GLCC in the capacity of Camp Team Member, Teaching Assistant, Resident Assistant, Resident Supervisor, Soccer Coach, Registrar, Instructor, and now Campus Minister.
 Beth was formerly Library Assistant and currently serves as Resident Supervisor.
 These experiences have enriched their lives and equipped them to be servant-leaders in the Church and world.
-Together they joined the GLCC team to help make such experiences possible for others.
+As a part of the GLCC team they are committed to making such experiences possible for others.